-- to ensure that cigarette smoking (including e-cigarettes) is not tolerated at the School - to educate pupils as to the immediate dangers of smoking - to encourage those pupils who do smoke to break free from the habit - Smoking, or being in possession of cigarettes or tobacco, is prohibited when a pupil is under the School's authority.
-The School's policy on drugs defines when a pupil is under the School's authority. - Pupils found smoking or in possession of cigarettes (including e-cigarettes) or tobacco can expect their parents to be informed and an appropriate punishment administered.
-Subsequent offences may result in suspension.
+- to ensure that cigarette smoking (including e-cigarettes) is not tolerated at the School - to educate pupils as to the immediate dangers of smoking - to encourage those pupils who do smoke to break free from the habit - Smoking, or being in possession smoking materials (including vaping and e-cigarettes) or tobacco, is prohibited when a pupil is under the School's authority.
+The School's policy on drugs defines when a pupil is under the School's authority.

+• Pupils found smoking or in possession of smoking materials can expect their parents to be informed and to be excluded.
 For a persistent offender the Principal reserves the right to review the pupil's membership of the School community.